UNAVAILABLE: The Retreat

 Yoga is part of this retreat — but not in the way you might expect.

+Movement here is slow, intentional, and fully adaptable.
 There are no expectations around flexibility, strength, or prior experience.

 This is not performance-based movement.
+It's body-led.

 If you can breathe and move a little, you belong here.